BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-cortex/07-utils/07-miscellaneous.md

 - `participant_id`: (string) the participant id.

 #### Returns
-A dictionary comtaining "device_type", "os_version", and "phone_type" if they are found.
-Each parameter will be None if it cannot be parsed.
-None will be returned if there is no analytics data.
+A dictionary comtaining "device_type", "os_version", and "phone_type".
+Each parameter will be None if it cannot be parsed or if there is no lamp.analytics data.

+Please note that the lamp.analytics 'user_agent' information was updated in Spring 2022.
+This code will not work with older data.

 #### Example